-Writing a check or charging to your debit card when you don’t have enough money in your checking account to cover the payment is called an overdraft.
-Chase’s overdraft fees will cost you $34, with a limit of three overdraft charges per day.
-But Chase will waive these fees if the purchase is $5 or less.
+If you write a check or charge your debit card for an amount greater than the balance of your checking account, it’s called an overdraft.
+Chase’s overdraft fees will cost you $34 with a limit of three overdraft charges per day, but Chase will waive the fee if the purchase is $5 or less.

 Overdraft charges are not a pleasant experience, and the costs involved make it harder to save money while also jeopardizing your account.
 Each bank has its own rules pertaining to overdraft fees, and Chase might even waive them depending on the account you have.
 Overdraft protection is another solution.